 There is a large network of interested bodies, some in educational institutions, some government funded and some purely voluntary and these people speak to each other and share information and this network is growing and the conversation is starting to be heard.
 It is not enough though; the place where a meaningful difference can be made is, literally, on the street.
 We need to know where the swifts are, where they are breeding and how much in peril their breeding sites are.
 For example, if a dilapidated hotel is sold and refurbished or if it is demolished, the process will probably happen in complete ignorance of any nest sites which have existed in the top of that hotel, possibly for many decades.
 One decision can wipe out a breeding site for a very large established colony…

 The swift breeding season is short.
 It is during the breeding season that we will be able to see swifts, close up.
 They arrive at their nest sites in Scotland around the end of the first week of May and three months later they are gone.
 They are loyal to their nest for life, which could be anything from eight to twenty years with a suggested norm of around eleven years.
-Young swifts are ready to look for a nest and breed after about three years and, as they tend to social groups, it is thought that they will be looking to pair and nest in association with the group where they were born or another group nearby.
+Young swifts are ready to look for a nest and breed after two or three years and, as they tend to social groups, it is thought that they will be looking to pair and nest in association with the group where they were born or another group nearby.

 It is unfortunate that we do not have access to records of swift activity in our towns which could tell us how long colonies have existed.
 Some may be very old.
 For example, the Glenhead swifts were breeding in a wall head site which was probably unaltered since the building was extended and harled in the 1920s, so the colony there could have been very old.
 Because no-one fiddled with the building since it was remodelled, conditions in which swifts could thrive were maintained for at least eighty years and possibly longer.
 There is a theory that the air currents nearby and the effect these have on the swifts’ access to food is a factor and these air currents we can assume are a fixture in the grand scheme of things but the homing instinct gives a strong, lasting bond to the nest site.